tpanati/DollarBot/README.md

 This option helps you to go back and correct/update the missing details

 <p align="center"><img width="700" src="./docs/workflows/menu_discord.gif"></p>
-1. It will give you the list of your expenses you wish to edit
+1.It will give you the list of your expenses you wish to edit
-2. It will let you change the specific field based on your requirements like amount/date/category
-3. It can be invoked by using `/edit` command.
+2.It will let you change the specific field based on your requirements like amount/date/category 3.It can be invoked by using `/edit` command.

 ### Budget
 This option is to set/update/delete the budget.

 <p align="center"><img width="700" src="./docs/workflows/menu_discord.gif"></p>
-1. The Add/update category is to set the new budget or update the existing budget
+1.The Add/update category is to set the new budget or update the existing budget
-2. The view category gives the detail if budget is exceeding or in limit with the difference amount
+2.The view category gives the detail if budget is exceeding or in limit with the difference amount
-3. The delete category allows to delete the budget and start afresh!
+3.The delete category allows to delete the budget and start afresh!
-4. It can be invoked by using `/budget` command.
+4.It can be invoked by using `/budget` command.

 ### SendEmail
 This option is to send you a email with you expenditures